valdelama/valdelama/src/pages/writing/design-process.md

 8. How will we measure success? (metrics/revenue strategy)
 9. What factors are critical to success? (solution requirements)

-These are not questions that a product designer should feel compelled to answer but this is the sort of information that you want to have at your disposal so that you can make more relevant and informed design decisions.
+These are not questions that a product designer should have to answer by themselves, but being equipped with this sort of information can really help you make more relevant and informed design decisions.

+Often times however a framework like the one above can be overkill, especially for a small feature or an existing product.
+There are a few simple questions that I always like to try and answer before starting design work:

+- What is the problem to the user?
+- Who is the user that is affected? (persona)
+- How do we know it's a real problem?
+- What is the risk to the business if we don't solve it?

 ## Propose a solution

 **Create a simple product specification, a simple product spec. is more likely to be read and maintained.** I break this document down into three categories: